Being surpassed by the competition.

 With the need to manage infrastructure, keep up with technological advancement and protect client data, staying on top of every aspect of managing your IT can be challenging.
 And for smaller companies without a dedicated IT manager or only one on staff, it is impossible to specialize in every facet, be the jack of all trades.

-As employees, customers and businesses become increasingly more reliant on 24/7 accessibility and innovation, worldwide spending on IT services is set to increase 2.1 percent to $929 billion, up from $910 billion the year before says Gartner Group.
-Sixty-nine percent of small businesses hire one or more IT service providers, and 39 percent of them expect to increase their spending; 59 percent of IT services have transitioned from the traditional break-fix model to a managed service contract, says research firm, Clutch.
+As employees, customers and businesses become increasingly more reliant on 24/7 accessibility and innovation, worldwide spending on IT services for small business is set to increase 2.1 percent to $929 billion, up from $910 billion the year before says Gartner Group.
+Sixty-nine percent of small businesses hire one or more IT service providers, and 39 percent of them expect to increase their spending; 59 percent of IT services for small business have transitioned from the traditional break-fix model to a managed service provider contract, says research firm, Clutch.

 Managed IT services, or an agreed upon subscription with an outside technology provider to help with managing network and software infrastructure, can include everything from ensuring the performance of applications to specific functions, like storage, backup and recovery, network monitoring and so much more.